-Arbuckle Wildlife Management Area (WMA) covers 13,530 acres near Frostproof.
-Part of the Lake Wales Ridge State Forest, this area was purchased to protect numerous rare and endangered plants and animals.
+Arbuckle Tract covers 13,530 acres near Frostproof.
+As part of the Lake Wales Ridge State Forest, this area was purchased to protect numerous rare and endangered plants and animals.

 Hiking and Fishing at Arbuckle Tract

-Arbuckle occupies a high ridge of ancient sand dunes and contains fast-disappearing pine and oak scrub, a habitat that is home to Florida scrub-jays and gopher tortoises.
+Arbuckle Tract occupies a high ridge of ancient sand dunes and contains fast-disappearing pine and oak scrub, a habitat that is home to Florida scrub-jays and gopher tortoises.
 Lake Arbuckle adjoins the area, and fishing and canoeing may be enjoyed on the lake year-round.
-Arbuckle Wildlife Management Area is a Great Florida Birding Trail site.
+This Tract is a Great Florida Birding Trail site.
 Short-tailed hawks may be observed on the Paula Dockery Trail, and at Lake Arbuckle visitors will see wading birds, bald eagles, limpkins and ospreys.

 - Camping is permitted at designated sites.

 - Horseback riding is allowed most of the year on horse trails and certain roads within the WMA.